⛽ BlowingYards · Gas Backpack Blowers

 STIHL BR 800 C-E Magnum

 The most widely used gas backpack blower among professional landscapers.
-The BR 800 C-E's defining feature is its side-mounted Easy2Start system, letting you start and restart the gas backpack blower while it's still on your back.
-The 79.9cc 4-Mix engine produces 912 CFM at 239 MPH (41 Newtons) — not the highest CFM of any gas backpack blower, but the combination of velocity, reliability, and ergonomics makes it the daily driver for thousands of pro crews.
+The BR 800 C-E's defining feature is its side-mounted Easy2Start system — the only gas backpack blower that lets you start and restart while it's still on your back.
+The 79.9cc 4-Mix engine produces 912 CFM at 239 MPH (41 Newtons).
+Not the highest CFM in the category, but the combination of velocity, reliability, and ergonomics makes it the daily driver for thousands of pro crews.
 Multi-function control handle, telescopic tube, anti-vibration system, and adjustable harness.
 Made in America.
-20% more power than the BR 700 it replaced.

 CFM912